observablehq/plot/docs/marks/dot.md

 The [dodge transform](../transforms/dodge.md) can also be used to produce beeswarm plots; this is particularly effective when dots have varying radius.
 :::

 Dots are sorted by descending radius by default to mitigate occlusion; the smallest dots are drawn on top.
 Set the **sort** option to null to draw them in input order.
+Use the checkbox below to see the effect of sorting on a bubble map of U.S. county population.

 <p>
   <label style="font-size: smaller; color: var(--vp-c-text-2); display: flex; align-items: center;">